 I grew up in the Northern Cape Province of South Africa and lived there for most of my life.
-I loved the outdoors and in my early thirties I started to appreciate the value of the different plants in this region.
+The outdoors was something I loved and I was in my early thirties.
+I started to appreciate the value of the different plants in this region.

-I proceeded to collect different samples from the different species and processed them into a special mixture.
+Proceeding to collect different samples from the different species, I then processed them into a special mixture.
 I then sent this mixture to different laboratories within South Africa for analysis.

 Armed with all these laboratory results, I did further research into the history of these plants.
-As the trees originated from the Northern part of Mexico and the Southern part of Texas, travelled to the USA to do further research.
+The trees originated from the Northern part of Mexico and the Southern part of Texas.
+I travelled to the USA to do further research.

-I then asked the University of the Free State to perform a study specifically relating to the support of “blood sugar control” in the human body.
+Next, I asked the University of the Free State to perform a study specifically relating to the support of “blood sugar control” in the human body.

-After receiving the positive results of this study, the Glycemic Index Foundation of South Africa did 2 further studies for us, conclusively showing the effectiveness of this mixture and its “GI lowering effect” on food.
+After receiving the positive results of this study, the Glycemic Index Foundation of South Africa did two further studies for us.
+This conclusively showed the effectiveness of this mixture and its “GI lowering effect” on food.